Cabozantinib (Cometriq®, Cabometyx®)

 You may feel more out of breath than normal or develop a cough.
 Let your doctor know if you notice this.

 Your skin may become dry and itchy.
-You may also notice a rash.
+You may also notice a rash or redness.
 Tell your doctor or nurse if you have any of these symptoms.
 They can prescribe creams and drugs to help.

 Joint and muscle pain